teamdigitale/security-awareness/content/en/whoweare/_index.md

     title: 3D Pipeline Engineer
     org: Al-One S.r.l.
     img: simona_forti.png
     descr: Simona is a creative, eclectic and open-minded person with strong technical background IT, as one of the few girls from the italian ethical hacking scene since late '90s.
-Recently moved back to Italy from Tokyo, to pursue a new challenge as a 3D Animation Pipeline Engineer in the movie industry, she’s enthusiastic to join this project and help make security awareness more accessible.
+Recently moved back to Italy from Tokyo, to pursue a new challenge as a 3D Animation Pipeline Engineer in the movie industry, she’s keen to join this project and help make security awareness more accessible.
   others-3:
     name: Andrea Lauria
     title: Cyber defence manager